devxiongmao/truckin-along/docs/user_journeys/driver_setting_a_delivery_to_closed.md

 ## Emotions

 - 🟢 Pleased when Quick Close is available — fast and efficient
-- 🟡 Mild annoyance when forced to use manual process
+- 🟢 Please with power behind manual process - able to manipulate all fields quickly
 - 🔴 Frustration from UI bugs or over-clicking

 ---

 ## Pain Points

-- Tedious manual closing process with multiple clicks when Quick Close isn't available
 - A known bug prevents delivery from being properly closed if done manually

 ---